eums/website/privacy/index.markdown

 * if you bought tickets online, your name, address, phone number and email address.

-We do **not** collect or store any of your credit or debit card information, this is handled by TicketSource Limited.

 Collecting this information is necessary for us to:

 * improve the site by monitoring how you use it
 * provide online ticket sales and Gold membership services.

+### Credit card details

+We do **not** collect or store any of your credit or debit card information.
+When you buy tickets online, the payment is processed securely by TicketSource Limited.

 ### Where your data is stored